fieldtrip/website/tutorial/eventrelatedaveraging.md

 ### Reading in the data

 We will now read and preprocess the data.
-If you would like to continue directly with the already preprocessed data, you can download it from the FieldTrip FTP server ([dataFIC_LP.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/eventrelatedaveraging/dataFIC_LP.mat), [dataFC_LP.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/eventrelatedaveraging/dataFC_LP.mat) and [dataIC_LP.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/eventrelatedaveraging/dataIC_LP.mat)).
+If you would like to continue directly with the already preprocessed data, you can download [dataFIC_LP.mat](https://download.fieldtriptoolbox.org/tutorial/eventrelatedaveraging/dataFIC_LP.mat), [dataFC_LP.mat](https://download.fieldtriptoolbox.org/tutorial/eventrelatedaveraging/dataFC_LP.mat) and [dataIC_LP.mat](https://download.fieldtriptoolbox.org/tutorial/eventrelatedaveraging/dataIC_LP.mat).
 Load the data into MATLAB with the command 'load' and skip to [Timelockanalysis](#Timelockanalysis).

 Otherwise run the following code: